-Because we have the condition that features can only be introduced into an extension if they are unique $^3$ , in the current definition we cannot have an MFsort that has a term of
+Because we have the condition that features can only be introduced into an extension if they are unique 3 , in the current definition we cannot have an MFsort that has a term of γ -type with two different order dependencies.
+However, to allow for possible future work (discussed in Chapter 6), the definition of equality includes this condition.

-&lt;sup>3The uniqueness requirement is preserved by the uniqueness of the feature identifiers.
+3The uniqueness requirement is preserved by the uniqueness of the feature identifiers.
 It is possible that two distinct labels will refer to identical LF values.
 However, these will not be judged identical in MF because the feature identifiers are unique.